Pseudo-loop conditions: A weakest non-trivial idempotent identity

 of width $m$, and suppose it is satisfied in $\aF$.
 We pick a term over the symbol $t$ of smallest possible depth such that the corresponding term function in $\Clo(\aF)$ satisfies the loop condition; abusing notation, we denote both the term as well as the term function in $\Clo(\aF)$ which it induces by $f$.
 As the loop condition is not trivial, the term $f$ is not a variable, hence we can write $f=t(u_1,\dots,u_{m+1})$, where $u_1,\dots,u_{m+1}$ have all smaller depth than $f$.
 In $\aF$, we have

 Hence it follows from Lemma~\ref{L:QNUreduire2} that there exists $1\le i\le m+1$ such that

 Therefore, $u_i$ satisfies the loop condition \eqref{E:reduireconditionboucle}, but is of smaller depth than $f$; a contradiction. \end{proof} \begin{cor} Let $m\geq 2$.
-Then $L_2^{m+1}$ does not imply any non-trivial loop condition of width $m$, i.e., there exists an algebra which satisfies $L_2^{m+1}$ but no non-trivial loop condition of width $m$. \end{cor} \begin{proof} By Proposition~\ref{prop:loop-lem}, the weak near unanimity loop condition of width $m+1$ implies $L_2^{m+1}$; on the other hand, by Lemma~\ref{lem:wnu} it does not imply any non-trivial loop condition of width $m$, and the claim follows. \end{proof}
+Then $L_2^{m+1}$ does not imply any non-trivial loop condition of width $m$, i.e., there exists an algebra which satisfies $L_2^{m+1}$ but does not satisfy any non-trivial loop condition of width $m$. \end{cor} \begin{proof} By Proposition~\ref{prop:loop-lem}, the weak near unanimity loop condition of width $m+1$ implies $L_2^{m+1}$; on the other hand, by Lemma~\ref{lem:wnu} it does not imply any non-trivial loop condition of width $m$, and the claim follows. \end{proof}

 \ignore{ \begin{lem} Let $m\ge 2$.
 Let $\aF$ be the free algebra, over a set $V$ of generators, with a single $(m+1)$-ary operation symbol $t$ required to satisfy the \emph{weak near unanimity identities}